tripsankur/TicTacToe/Details.md

 <a name="test"></a>
 ## 8. Testing

-Most of the comman scnearios have been validated with junit and manual testing.
+Most of the common scenarios have been validated with JUnit and manual testing.
 Test src is included in the repository.

 <a name="troubleshooting"></a>
 ## 9. Troubleshooting